HackAssistant/registration/README.md

 - **is_volunteer**: Allows user to check-in hackers with QR and list view
 - **is_organizer**: Allows user to vote, see voting ranking and check-in hackers.
+- **is_director**: Allows user to send invites to hackers as well as send reimbursement.
-- **is_director**: Allows user to enter Admin interface and invite hackers
+- **is_admin**: Allows user to enter Django Admin interface

 ## Personalization

-You can personalize this backend in style and strings for your hackathon.
+You can personalize this backend for your hackathon.

 ### Style